mediascape/UI-engine/API/Readme.md

 **onOrientationChange ()**

-If the orientation of the device changes, it will be possible to associate the event to this function.
-Every layout must have implemented this function, is not optional.
+If the orientation of the device changes (e.g. from landscape to portrait), it is possible to associate the event to this function.
+Every layout must have implemented this function mandatorily.
 Example:

 ```javascript
 window.addEventListener(‘deviceorientation’,onOrientationChange,false);